m-dadej/MarSwitching.jl/docs/src/man/examples/example_spx.md

 df = CSV.read(df_spx_csv_path, DataFrame)
 ```

 The model we are going to estimate might be challenging for the optimizing algorithm, thus we can help it by standardizing the variables.
+When the covariates are unscaled, the corresponding parameters may inappropriately dominate the gradient.
 This is especially important for the models with time-varying transition probability matrix.

 ```jldoctest spx
 σ_spx = std(df.spx)